-- Fellows are expected to produce a draft of original or coauthored research (research can be coauthored with MTSU faculty) by the end of the summer.
+- Fellows are expected to produce a draft of original or coauthored research (research can be coauthored with MTSU faculty).
 This draft should be prepared with the goal for eventual submission to an undergraduate or academic journal or use in an Honors Thesis.

-- Fellows are expected to meet with assigned faculty mentors periodically throughout the summer to discuss and review the progress of their research project.
+- Fellows are expected to work with assigned faculty mentors periodically throughout the fellowship to discuss and review the progress of their research project.